fastlabel/fastlabel-python-sdk/README.md

 #### Integrate Task

-This function is alpha version.It is subject to major changes in the future.
+This function is alpha version.
+It is subject to major changes in the future.

 Integration is possible only when tasks are registered from the objects divided by the dataset.